PyEPO: A PyTorch-based End-to-End Predict-then-Optimize Library for Linear and Integer Programming: Implementation and Modeling

 \subsection{The \texttt{optDataset} Class for Managing Data}

-The utilization of decision losses, such as \spo{} and \pfyl{}, necessitates the availability of true optimal solutions.
-Therefore, to facilitate convenience in \pyepo{} training and testing, an auxiliary \texttt{optDataset} has been introduced, which is not strictly indispensable. \texttt{optDataset} stores the features and their associated costs of the objective function and solves optimization problems to get optimal solutions and corresponding objective values.
+The use of decision losses, such as \spo{} and \pfyl{}, requires access to true optimal solutions.
+To facilitate convenient training and testing in \pyepo{}, an auxiliary component \texttt{optDataset} has been introduced, though it is not strictly indispensable. \texttt{optDataset} stores the features and their associated coefficients of the objective function and solves optimization problems to obtain optimal solutions and corresponding objective values.

 \texttt{optDataset} is extended from \pytorch{} Dataset.
 In order to obtain optimal solutions, \texttt{optDataset} requires the corresponding \texttt{optModel} (see in Section \ref{subsec:optmodel}).
 The parameters for the \texttt{optDataset} are as follows: